badgeteam/website.old/content/team/ranzbak/index.md

 # Social (Listed in social-link bars)
 # For available icons, see: https://fontawesome.com
-#  For an email link, use "fa" icon pack, "envelope" icon, and a link in the
-#  form "mailto:your-email@example.com" or "#contact" for contact widget.
 social :
 - title     : Github
   icon_name : fa-github